James Carville: Colombia 2010

 In 2010, Carville worked as senior advisor to elect presidential candidate Juan Manuel Santos in Colombia.
 The Colombian-born Santos attended the University of Kansas for undergraduate studies from 1969 to 1973, graduating with a degree in economics and business.
 He returned to the U.S. as Fulbright visiting fellow at the Fletcher School of Law and Diplomacy at Tufts University in 1981, and also earned a master's degree from Harvard Kennedy School in 1981, and lectured as a Nieman Fellow at Harvard University in 1988.

-Santos later joined the Washington, DC-based think tank, the Inter-American Dialogue, and served as Colombia's Minister of Trade, and Minister of Finance and Public Credit of Colombia during the 1990s and early 2000s.
+Santos later joined the DC-based think tank, the Inter-American Dialogue, and served as Colombia's Minister of Trade, and Minister of Finance and Public Credit of Colombia during the 1990s and early 2000s.
 In 2006, then President Alvaro Uribe appointed Santos as Colombia's Minister of Defence.
 Santos supervised the military during a period of political tension and military action targeted at the FARC guerrilla group, including a controversial military raid on Ecuador's border, and extrajudicial assassinations during the "False positives" scandal.

 Carville played a crucial role for Santos, helping him to analyze voter polls, and crafted a winning strategy, that included the night-time distribution of pamphlets under the doors of voters' homes predicting the end of popular social welfare initiatives if Santos wasn't elected.

-On June 20, 2010, after two rounds of voting, Santos was elected as President of Colombia and was inaugurated on 7 August 2010 in the midst of a diplomatic crisis with Venezuela.
+On June 20, 2010, after two rounds of voting, Santos was elected as President of Colombia and was inaugurated on August 7, 2010, in the midst of a diplomatic crisis with Venezuela.
 The U.S. State Department remarked in official communications that it was "pleased" with the election of Santos, and praised the "spirited debate" before the runoff and Colombia's "longstanding commitment to democratic principles".
 In 2017, Santos acknowledged that his 2010 campaign received illegal payments from Brazilian conglomerate Odebrecht.

 Argentina 2015

 Carville acted as advisor for Daniel Scioli's 2007 and 2011's campaigns for the governor of Buenos Aires.
 He also consulted for his unsuccessful presidential campaign in 2015.
 The election featured allegations of vote-buying, when Scioli's Front for Victory party was alleged to have distributed sacks with bottles of cooking oil, pasta and flour to Buenos Aires voters in exchange for their votes.
-Scioli was defeated in a November, 2015 runoff election.
+Scioli was defeated in a November 2015 runoff election.